 Crab pinwheel made with flour tortilla wraps and spicy crab mixture with red peppers sprinkled on top.

-• Make ahead freezer appetizer for special occasions.
+• The crab pinwheels are a great freeze-and-bake appetizer for special occasions.

-• Great for groups since you can finish the hard part ahead of time!
+• Great for groups since you can make them before guests arrive.

 All you need are seven simple ingredients to make these easy cream cheese and crab pinwheels!
 Let’s take a look at the main ones: